Atria Senior Living Financial Planning

 A child paying for a parent’s care may also qualify for the tax deductions if the child can claim the parent as a dependent.

-Our brochure, A Guide to Senior Living Tax Deductions (PDF), provides more details about how these deductions may apply at Atria.
+Our Tax Deductions Guide for Senior Living brochure provides more details about how these deductions may apply at Atria.
 While we are happy to provide this introduction to the possible tax benefits of senior living, we encourage you to consult a tax advisor for further information.

 Assisted and supportive care in a senior living community – whether provided by community staff or a third party – qualify as part of this program.

-Atria is proud to be home to more than 2,500 veterans and 50+ home front workers, many of whom are using this pension to help pay for care services in our communities across the country.
-The Veterans Affairs Aid and Attendance Pension (PDF) brochure provides more details about this pension and how to determine if you qualify.
+Atria is proud to be home to more than 2,500 veterans and 50+ home front workers, many of whom are using the Aid and Attendance pension to help pay for care services in our communities across the country.
+Our Veterans Affairs Aid and Attendance pension brochure provides more details about this pension and how to determine if you qualify.

 Compare your options